Colonel Redl: Accuracy

-The film has several inaccuracies.
+The film takes various liberties with history.
 Redl is said to be a Ruthenian, while in fact his family was of German-Czech origin.
 Redl is shown as coming from a poor family.
 In fact, he came from a middle-class background, as his father was a senior employee of the railways.
 Redl's sister is shown as a poor illiterate peasant woman; in actuality, she was a school-teacher.

-Franz Ferdinand's supposed plot against Redl is fictional.
+The heir to the throne's supposed plot against Redl is fictional.

 Redl was homosexual; however, he was not forced into suicide directly because of this.
 In fact, he was a spy in the pay of the Imperial Russian government, who had blackmailed him over his homosexuality.
 When Redl's treachery was uncovered, he was encouraged to commit suicide.

 Awards

 The film won the BAFTA Award for Best Foreign Language Film.
 It was nominated for an Academy Award for Best Foreign Language Film, but lost to The Official Story.

 It won the Jury Prize at the 1985 Cannes Film Festival.